School of General Education

 One course in professionalism and career development in bachelor's degree programs, which includes an oral communication component.1

-Must be fulfilled by CS204 Professional Presence or its equivalent (via transfer credit).
+Must be fulfilled by CS204 Professionalism - Theory and Practice in the Global Workplace or its equivalent (via transfer credit).

 Research and Information Literacy

 Apply methods for finding, evaluating, and using resources to undertake research.

 One-third of the required courses in each program will include a unit that teaches research skills and applies them to the content of the course.

 Analyze how scientific principles are applied in real-world contexts.

 One course in science in bachelor's degree programs.1 A quarter of the elective courses offered at the University will include a science unit that applies science concepts to the content of the course.

 Must be fulfilled by SC200 Discovering Science - Current Issues in a Changing World, SC235 General Biology I - Human Perspectives, SC246 Fundamentals of Microbiology, SC250 Fundamentals of Science, or their equivalent (via transfer credit).